 Getting injured on the job doesn’t always mean broken bones or sprained ankles.
 Sometimes, the injury isn’t a physical injury, but a disease.
 In the event you develop a disease over the course of your employment, that is caused by your working conditions, i.e. an occupational disease, you may be eligible for workers’ compensation.

 Occupation disease claims are often challenged by employers and their insurers.
-If you’re struggling with your claim, our Baltimore occupational disease lawyers at Belsky, Weinberg & Horowitz, LLC can help you secure proper medical and wage benefits, as well as benefits or a settlement for your disability.
+If you’re struggling with your claim, a Baltimore occupational disease lawyer from Belsky Weinberg & Horowitz, LLC can help you secure proper medical and wage benefits, as well as benefits or a settlement for your disability.

 An occupation disease is an illness that manifests as a result of exposure to biological, chemical, physical, or psychosocial factors at work.
 According to the Workers’ Compensation Commission of Maryland, employers are responsible for providing safe working conditions compliant with state and federal regulations.